strapi/strapi/docs/v3.x/concepts/models.md

 ### Component's models

-It also exist another type of models named `components`.
+Another type of model is named `components`.
 A component is a data structure that can be used in one or many other API's model.
-There is no lifecycle related, only a JSON file definition
+There is no lifecycle related, only a JSON file definition.

 **Path —** `./components/default/simple.json`